 - Those that are receiving email content and engaging with it to some degree

 - Those that never open email, convert on any content or who have not explicitly become a subscriber

-Or you can send a dedicated email though your Marketing Automation platform.
-However, you should not expect great results, as you already know that that this group is not engaging with email content that you are already delivering to them.
+Or you can send a dedicated email through your Marketing Automation platform.
+However, you should not expect great results, as you already know that this group is not engaging with email content that you are already delivering to them.